RISE-Dependable-Transport-Systems/SUFI/ReadMe.md

 # **SUFI (SUmo-based Fault Injector)**

 SUFI is a [sumo](https://www.eclipse.org/sumo/)-based fault injector tool.
 It uses sumo for mobility simulation, where the traffic scenario and vehicle features are defined there.
+Also, sumo allows us to select the car-following and lane-changing models to model the car behavior during simulation, therefore, evluate the through the fault injection.
 ## Simulation Setup

 ![SUFI](SUFI.png "Title")